 MOD ACP/3A3/19

-44 6.1.2 The charge levied by an administration* on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that administration*.
+44 6.1.2 The charge levied by Member State and/or operating agency*, as the case may be, on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that Member State and/or operating agency*, as the case may be,.

 Reasons: Consistency with language proposed in 1.1a) above.